appserver-io/appserver/_drafts/building-webapps-using-angular-and-appserver-io.md

 ![AngularJS appserver.io dist start]({{ "/assets/img/tutorials/building-webapps-using-angular-and-appserver-io/yo-angular-start-dist.png" | prepend: site.baseurl }} "AngularJS appserver.io dist start")

-Looks awesome... :)
+Does it look awesome... :)

 If you use `grunt` or the similar `grunt build` command, grunt will build the app into a subdirectory called `dist`, where everything has been optimized (concatenated, uglified etc...) for production usage.

-For local development it's highly recommended to use the `grunt watch` command which observes all the javascript app files and builds it automatically if anything has been changed without uglifing or doing other optimizations so you're still able to debug your app.
-That's the reason why we configured the Virtual-Host `myapp.dev` where you can reach the debuggable version of your javascript app.
+For local development, it is highly recommended to use the `grunt watch` command that observes all the javascript app files and builds it automatically.
+If anything has been changed without uglifing or doing other optimizations, so you are still able to debug your app.
+That is the reason why we configured the Virtual-Host `myapp.dev`, where you can reach the debuggable version of your javascript app.
 So let's try it by typing...

 ```bash